 Why Read This Guide?

-Read this guide if you’re looking to purchase your first wetsuit, if it’s been a few years since you last bought a wetsuit, or if you simply want to brush up on your wetsuit knowledge.
-Every year or so wetsuit technology takes a leap forward as new features and materials become available, so it’s always a good idea to stay up-to-date.
-This guide will be updated regularly to reflect the current wetsuits on the market
+Read this guide if you are looking to purchase your first wetsuit, if it has been a few years since you last bought a wetsuit, or if you simply want to brush up on your wetsuit know-how.
+Every year or so, wetsuit technology takes a leap forward as new features and materials become available, so it doesn’t hurt to brush up.
+This guide will be updated regularly to reflect the current wetsuits on the market.

 Choosing a Wetsuit

-Wetsuits have been around since the ’50s, and since then there have been major technological improvements.
-We will not go into depth on the history of the wetsuit in this guide but if you are interested in reading up on the history here are a few resources.
+Wetsuits have been around since the ’50s, and since then, there have been significant technological improvements.
+We will not go into depth on the history of the wetsuit in this guide, but if you are interested in reading up on the history, here are a few resources.

 How Does a Wetsuit Work?